pfwd/talk-code-with-confidence-using-phpcs/src/slides.md

 # What does that mean?

-- It forces new code to adhere to a given set of rules (sniffs).
+- It forces code to adhere to a given set of rules (sniffs).
-- It makes the code easy to read.
+- It makes the code easier to read.
 - It removes ambiguity of which convention is allowed.
 - It reduces noise and debate in pull requests.